Post-exertional malaise

-Post-exertional malaise (PEM), sometimes referred to as post-exertional symptom exacerbation (PESE), is a worsening of chronic fatigue syndrome or long COVID symptoms that occurs after exertion.
+Post-exertional malaise (PEM), sometimes referred to as post-exertional symptom exacerbation (PESE) or post-exertional neuroimmune exhaustion (PENE), is a worsening of symptoms that occurs after minimal exertion.
+It is the hallmark symptom of myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS) and common in long COVID and fibromyalgia.
 PEM is often severe enough to be disabling, and is triggered by ordinary activities that healthy people tolerate.
-Typically, it begins 12–48 hours after the activity that triggers it, and lasts for days, but this is highly variable.
-Management of PEM is symptomatic, and patients are recommended to pace their activities to avoid triggering PEM.
+Typically, it begins 12–48 hours after the activity that triggers it, and lasts for days, but this is highly variable and may persist much longer.
+Management of PEM is symptom-based, and patients are recommended to pace their activities to avoid triggering PEM.

+History and terminology

+One of the first definitions of ME/CFS, the Holmes Criteria published in 1988, does not use the term post-exertional malaise but describes prolonged fatigue after exercise as a symptom.
+The term was later used in a 1991 review summarizing the symptoms of ME/CFS.
+Afterwards, the Canadian Consensus Criteria from 2003 and the International Consensus Criteria from 2011 used the term, as well as later definitions.

+The 2021 NICE committee stated they consider the term PEM outdated, as it may give the impression of just a "vague discomfort", and argued that the term post-exertional symptom exacerbation better captures the symptom.
+Nonetheless, they decided to continue using PEM as it is the more familiar term.